 Read more about Paddling safety

-- Where possible, always travel in a group to maximise your safety.
+Where possible, always paddle in a group to maximise your safety.

 For more information about staying safe in kayaks and canoes visit the Roads and Maritime Services website.